Skip to content

 Question for Discussion

-The tin soldier resists becoming flesh because all it sees is that the tin is being destroyed.
-What familiar parts of your identity or lifestyle do you think God might be 'melting down' — and how can your group help each other trust the process when transformation feels more like loss than gain?
+The tin soldier resists becoming flesh because all he can see is the tin being spoiled.
+What familiar part of your identity or routine might God be 'melting down' right now — and how can a group help each other tell the difference between losing something and being transformed?

 Day 25Day 26 of 28Day 27